-Volunteerism in orphanages entails considerable risks for the children living there and should not be part of short-term volunteering.
-Nevertheless, research shows that the large majority of voluntourism operators include projects and visits to orphanages in their programmes (e.g. Better Care Network 2014).
-Risks of Development and Bonding Abnormalities in Children Children who have for a long time lived outside their families in institutions such as orphanages disproportionately often show symptoms of psychological dysfunctions such as hyperactivity and bonding abnormalities.
+Risks of Development and Bonding Abnormalities in Children

+Children who have for a long time lived outside their families in institutions such as orphanages disproportionately often show symptoms of psychological dysfunctions such as hyperactivity and bonding abnormalities.
 They are often particularly friendly and attached even to strangers (cf. Rutter 2006).
 The separation from a person a child is closely attached to may have considerable negative effects on child development (cf. Bowlby 1951, Main 1995).
 Repeatedly being separated from volunteers the child has grown attached to represents a risk factor that may cause further emotional trauma.
 This particularly applies to orphanages that do not have much staff and where the children lack a reliable attachment figure.

-Dangers of Child Trafficking and Corruption Due to the increasing interest in visits and volunteerism in orphanages, the orphanages' "demand" for orphans is also increasing.
+Dangers of Child Trafficking and Corruption

+Due to the increasing interest in visits and volunteerism in orphanages, the orphanages' "demand" for orphans is also increasing.
 Unscrupulous middlemen make use of the poverty of parents who place their children in external care, hoping that the children will receive an education and have a better life.
 In Cambodia, 85 percent of the "orphans" in orphanages still have at least one living parent (Unicef 2011) and 70 percent of the orphanages have been opened by individuals without official registration (ibid.).
 Instead of getting education and protection, the children are usually put up in run-down accommodation and a large part of the teaching is to be done by volunteers, with many of them never having taught before.
 In many cases, the orphanages are not run in the interest of the children, but in order to generate an income - also from volunteers and tourists.
 The situation is similar in Nepal: Here, 80 percent of the orphanages are located in the three largest touristic cities (Pattisson 2014).
 In Nepal, too, individuals open orphanages without licences and without being monitored.
 Involuntarily, voluntourism may thus promote corruption and child trafficking.

-No Voluntourism, but Long-Term Support According to the United Nations Guidelines for the Alternative Care of Children, an orphanage should be the last option for a child, in cases in which it is not possible to have him/her cared for by a family.
+No Voluntourism, but Long-Term Support

+According to the United Nations Guidelines for the Alternative Care of Children, an orphanage should be the last option for a child, in cases in which it is not possible to have him/her cared for by a family.
 Orphanages should be as close as possible to the children's original homes and should be run by qualified personnel.

 The best support for orphans without any other option but to live in orphanages is therefore to financially support responsibly managed institutions, or a longer volunteer service during a stay of at least six months.
 For such a volunteer position, the volunteers need to be carefully assessed.
 Their qualified preparation by the sending organisation needs to be ensured as a standard in any case.

-Voluntourism in Practice -An Analysis of 44 Products Commercial and non-commercial operators have a significant influence on how meaningful and effective volunteerism is for the local organisation and local people.
-Only if designed in a responsible manner can a product meet the expectations of everybody involved - of the volunteers and the receiving organisations.
+Chapter 4 Voluntourism in Practice -An Analysis of 50 Products

+Commercial and non-commercial operators have a significant influence on how meaningful and effective volunteerism is for the local organisation and local people.
+Only if designed in a responsible manner a product can meet the expectations of everybody involved - of the volunteers and the receiving organisations.

 In reality it becomes obvious that voluntourism operators hardly adhere to the basic rules of sustainable development and child protection.
-The analysis of 44 voluntourism products sold by a total of 23 different operators provides evidence.
-All of them have a German website.
+The present analysis of 50 voluntourism products sold by a total of 25 different operators provides evidence.
+All of them have a German website and can be booked in Germany.1

 Selection and Preparation of Volunteers